IBM/universal-connectors/filter-plugin/logstash-filter-elasticsearch-guardium/README.md

 - Accessor >clientHostName : Not available in audit logs
 - SQL Syntax Error logs are not available in audit logs.

-2. SQL queries supports only below commands
+2. User can only execute following SQL commands

      DESCRIBE TABLE